oakes680/Sprint-Challenge--JavaScript/README.md

  4: Explicit binding --  We explicitly define 'this'  by using .call and .apply

 5. Why do we need super() in an extended class?
+Use the super() function to call the constructor of the parent class and access functions on an object's parent class.

 ## Project Set up